 Not every business can wait around for an invoice to get paid.
 Bills and salaries need to get paid.
 This is why some companies resort to factoring invoices.
-Invoice factoring is the process of selling some or all of your accounts receivable to a third party.
+Invoice factoring is the process of selling some or all of your accounts receivables to a third party.

 How does invoice factoring work?